Advisory Committee for Indigenous Repatriation

 - other advice as requested by the Minister.

-- an understanding of Aboriginal or Torres Strait Islander culture and traditions
+- have an understanding of Aboriginal or Torres Strait Islander culture and traditions

-- hold a significant position or play an important role in their community in relation to Aboriginal and Torres Strait Islander issues.
+- hold a significant position or play an important role in their community in relation to Aboriginal and Torres Strait Islander issues; and.

 - Mr Lyndon Ormond-Parker